In this article, we are going to look at Household items harmful to pets and should be kept away from them.

 Watch Out for Yummy Dangers

-• A Quick Rundown of Pet-Off-Limits Food
+- A Quick Rundown of Pet-Off-Limits Food

 Alright, we all know our pets love a little snack now and then, but some human foods are big no-nos for them.
 Check it out:

-• Chocolate: No, No, No!
+- Chocolate: No, No, No!

 So, chocolate is a treat for us, but it’s like poison for our pets.
-Dark chocolate, cocoa powder, and all that good stuff contain theobromine, which can lead to vomiting, diarrhea, and even seizures in pets.
+Dark chocolate, cocoa powder, and all that good stuff contain theobromine, which can lead to vomiting, diarrhea, and even seizures in pets. - Grapes and Raisins: Healthy for Us, Not So Much for Them

 Grapes and raisins might be the perfect snack for us, but for pets, they can lead to kidney failure.
-Even a tiny nibble can be bad news.
+Even a tiny nibble can be bad news. - Onions and Garlic: Tasty for Us, Toxic for Them

 Onions and garlic, those staples of our recipes, can harm our pets.
-They cause tummy trouble, anemia, and damage to their insides.
+They cause tummy trouble, anemia, and damage to their insides. - Xylitol: A Sneaky Sweetener

 That sugar substitute we use in sugar-free gum and candy?
 Yep, it can mess with your pet’s blood sugar levels.
 So, keep it out of their reach.